Category Archives: Family Law

 Child Support in Minnesota

 The Minnesota child support statute changed significantly in 2007.
 If you were divorced before 2007 and paying child support, your obligation is likely calculated under the “old” system.
-If you were divorced after 2007, you are operating under the new … Continue reading
+If you were divorced after 2007, you are operating under the new system.
+The new law completely overhauled how child support is calculated. ...

 Why You Shouldn’t Let Google “Diagnose” Your Legal Ailment